 You can find horror stories all over the internet about properties that have been trashed by guests and people have even had their property stolen.
 Many guests use their rentals to host a party, and that doesn’t usually turn out well.

 Letting unverified strangers stay in your property is always a bad idea.
 It’s like renting to a tenant without performing a background check.
 If your tenants rent to Airbnb guests, it’s only a matter of time before you end up with massive property damage.
 At that point, you’ll probably want to evict your tenant and use their security deposit to cover as much damage as possible.
-However, many homeowners have discovered damage that greatly exceeds their tenant’s security deposit, so it’s important to do whatever it takes to prevent Airbnb listings in the first place.
+However, many property owners have discovered damage that greatly exceeds their tenant’s security deposit, so it’s important to do whatever it takes to prevent Airbnb listings in the first place.

 It’s no secret that squatters know they have more rights than they should, and many take advantage of this.
 Airbnb is particularly dangerous for collecting squatters since it allows them to establish a presence in a property for a certain period of time.